-- Persons who live in the same house; - Persons who have contact with mouth or nose secretions, such as through a cough or sneeze, or sharing food and eating utensils; - Persons who have done medical treatments such as mouth-to-mouth resuscitation or intubation; or - Close contacts in child and daycare settings, schools, work, or extracurricular activities.
+- People who live in the same house. - People who have contact with mouth or nose secretions, through coughing or sneezing, or sharing food and eating utensils. - People who have done medical treatments such as mouth-to-mouth resuscitation or intubation; or - Close contacts in child and daycare settings, schools, work, or extracurricular activities.